-- B1. apply knowledge of physics to the solution of theoretical and practical physical problems; - B2. apply mathematical techniques in algebra, vectors, calculus and differential equations to the solution of physical problems; - B3. use computers to assist in the solution of physical problems; - B4. interpret data and make decisions taking into account experimental errors.
+- B1. apply knowledge of physics to the solution of theoretical and practical physical problems; - B2. apply mathematical techniques in algebra, vectors, calculus and differential equations to the solution of physical problems; - use computers to assist in the solution of physical problems; - carry out a literature search for relevant material for the preparation of dissertations; - assimilate new material independently; - prepare and deliver seminars on specific subjects; - interpret data and make decisions taking into account experimental errors.